After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 ## Scheduled Backup

-There are 2 ways to schedule a Cloudbox Backup: (1) by editing the settings.yml file and running a the backup command, or (2) creating a cron task manually.
+There are 2 ways to schedule a Cloudbox Backup: (1) Have Cloudbox setup the schedule for you , or (2) creating a cron job, manually.

-### Using Settings to Setup a Schedule
+### Have Cloudbox Setup a Backup Schedule

 1. Set the following in your [[settings.yml|Configuring Settings]] file: